Chino Darín: Career

 He debuted as an actor in 2010 in the Argentine telenovela, Alguien que me quiera, where he rubbed shoulders with figures such as Andrea del Boca, Osvaldo Laport and Miguel Ángel Rodríguez among others.
 A year later, in 2011, he appeared in Los Únicos, as Dante.

 In 2012, he made his film debut starring alongside Diego Peretti and Fernando Tejero, in the Argentine-Spanish film, En fuera de juego.

 In 2014, he starred in the film Death in Buenos Aires, where he played the agent "El Ganso", a young homosexual police officer from the 1980s.

 In 2015, he starred in three films: the film comedy Volley, directed by Martín Piroyansky, the thriller Pasaje de vida, directed by Diego Corsini, and Uno mismo, an intimate story, directed by Gabriel Arregui.
 In addition, he had special appearances in the Telefe sitcom Viudas e hijos del Rock & Roll, and in the HBO series El hypnotizador, starring Leonardo Sbaraglia.
 The same year he starred in the Telefe series, Historia de un clan, directed by Luis Ortega.
 The series portrays the true story of the Puccio Clan, a family that kidnapped and murdered people in the last years of the last Argentine civic-military dictatorship.
 There he played Alejandro Puccio, the son of the family patriarch, Arquímedes Puccio.

 In 2019, he starred together with his father Ricardo Darín, alongside Luis Brandoni and Verónica Llinás in the film Heroic Losers directed by Sebastián Borensztein and co-produced by himself together with his father.
 The film is set during the December 2001 riots in Argentina.

 From 2021 to 2023, he was part of the cast of the Argentine Netflix series, El reino, along with Diego Peretti, Mercedes Morán and Peter Lanzani.

 In 2022, he was one of the producers of Argentina, 1985, a film nominated at 2023 Academy Awards for Best International Feature Film.

 Outside of film and television, he also works as a male model and has fronted campaigns for male fashion brands.

 Personal life

 In June 2016, he announced that he was in a long-term relationship with Spanish actress Úrsula Corberó, whom he met on the set of the TV show La embajada.
+Their first child, a boy named Dante, was born on February 9, 2026 in Barcelona.